Is your nonprofit getting the most out of Google Adwords and driving in the best prospects for your fundraising and volunteer opportunities?

 Make Your Campaign Landing Pages Relevant to Ad Copy

-Relevance goes a long way towards the success of a Google AdWords campaign.
+Relevance goes a long way toward the success of a Google Ads campaign.
 Relevance is one of Googles main criteria’s for providing your ad set a quality score.
 Google measures the quality of ads to make sure that your ad is useful to a specific search.
 Your quality score will fall somewhere between 1-10 for a given ad group.
 You want to have a score as close to 10 as possible (10 being the best).

 Making sure that your landing pages, keywords, and ad copy relate does not need to be that challenging.
 Here are a few tricks that will help:

-• Incorporate keywords in the copy of your landing page that match or are similar to the campaign keywords you are bidding on.
+- Incorporate keywords in the copy of your landing page that match or are similar to the campaign keywords you are bidding on.

-• Create multiple landing page variants and test the success rate of each one.
+- Create multiple landing page variants and test the success rate of each one.

-• Make sure that the content on your landing page is unique and provides value to the prospect.
+- Make sure that the content on your landing page is unique and provides value to the prospect.

-• Tell prospects who you are and what you do (on your landing page) to create a higher trust score with Google.
+- Tell prospects who you are and what you do (on your landing page) to create a higher trust score with Google.

-• Provide contact information on your landing page.
+- Provide contact information on your landing page.

-• Make your landing page mobile friendly.
+- Make your landing page mobile-friendly.

-• Have a clear CTA on your landing page that is consistent with the CTA of your ad copy.
+- Have a clear CTA on your landing page that is consistent with the CTA of your ad copy.

 Understand Keyword Match Types and Develop a Keyword Identification Strategy

 Note: Be careful when bidding on broad match keywords.
-You could end up bidding on keywords that are outside of your target, and end up running through your budget quickly with a low conversion rate.
+You could end up bidding on keywords that are outside your target, and end up running through your budget quickly with a low conversion rate.

 Exact Match: This match type tells Google you only want your ad served for the exact keyword you specify.
-To use exact match, you must put brackets around the keywords in your keyword list.
+To use an exact match, you must put brackets around the keywords in your keyword list.

 Example: [volunteer opportunities]